Buhari turns down Oyo-Ita’s early retirement request – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has turned down the request for early retirement by the Head of Service of the Federation, Winifred Oyo-Ita, over the invitation by the Economic and Financial Crimes Commission (EFCC) to answer to allegations bordering on contract scam to the tune of N3 billion, a duty tour allowance falsification and a fraud case.
+President Muhammadu Buhari has turned down the request for early retirement by the Head of Service of the Federation, Winifred Oyo-Ita, over the invitation by the Economic and Financial Crimes Commission (EFCC) to answer to allegations bordering on contract scam to the tune of N3 billion and duty tour allowance falsification and fraud case.

-Oyo-Ita has been absent from public functions in the past few days, most significantly at the just concluded two-day Presidential Retreat for ministers-designate, federal permanent secretaries and top government functionaries, at which she was listed as one of the resource persons.
+Oyo-Ita has been absent from public functions in the past few days, particularly the just concluded two-day presidential retreat for ministers-designate, federal permanent secretaries and top government functionaries, at which she was listed as one of the resource persons.

 President Buhari on October 21, 2015, announced the appointment of Oyo-Ita as the Head of the Civil Service of the Federal Republic of Nigeria.